ZeroDawn0D/GCI2019/README.md

 It was edited in branch S1 using the GitHub text editor

 README, LICENSE and .gitignore were committed directly to master branch

+The i-th branch of master (eg. S1, S2,S3...) signifies work done in Task number i of GCI